Explainer

 Why Are Eggs Still Expensive Right Now?

-The current high price tag of a dozen eggs in grocery stores is due to three main factors: chickens being killed by the millions to curb the spread of disease, farmers struggling with inflation and egg manufacturers keeping prices high.
+The higher cost of a dozen eggs in grocery stores is primarily due to three factors: disease, inflation and egg producers keeping prices high.

-Pandemics like the avian flu are a result of the animal agriculture industry, which prioritizes profit over animal welfare and safety.
-Factory farms cram chickens, turkeys and other birds into small confines, which allows viruses to mutate, spread and infect easily.
+The risk of pandemics like avian flu have increased dramatically as a result of animal agriculture, both industrial and smaller scale.
+Factory farms cram chickens, turkeys and other birds into small confines, which makes it easier for viruses to mutate, spread and infect others, both animals and humans.
 This is one reason why animal agriculture is a huge risk factor for future pandemics.
 As long as chicken farms keep their animals penned together unnaturally, diseases like avian flu will continue to pose a threat.

-Inflation isn’t just hitting grocery store shelves; the cost of chicken feed is also going up.
-One farmer who raises both layer hens and chickens for meat recounts that in about two years, the cost of a single pound of feed went up by 17 cents, causing him to raise the cost of the eggs he sells by 20 percent.
+In addition, the cost of chicken feed has gone up as well, further adding to production costs for egg producers.
+One farmer, who raises both layer hens and chickens for meat, recounts that in about two years, the cost of a single pound of feed went up by 17 cents, causing him to raise the cost of the eggs he sells by 20 percent.

-The avian flu, inflation and corporate price gouging were the three main reasons for a price increase, but there are smaller factors that can also be considered.
+The avian flu, inflation and potential corporate price gouging were the three main reasons for a price increase, but there are smaller factors that also may have played a role in the rising cost of eggs.

 Certain diets encourage the consumption of a particularly high number of eggs.
 In the United States, roughly 13 million people are following a keto diet.
 Within the diet, eggs are considered an ideal source of nutrients, meaning that those who have chosen to adopt a keto diet are likely to eat a large number of eggs.

-Some might assume that the same would be true of vegetarians.
+Some might assume that the same would be true of vegetarian diets.
 However, data suggests that this assumption is not necessarily definitive.
-A recent study published in Nutrients in 2017 found that vegetarians consumed only slightly more eggs than their meat-eating counterparts.
+A study published in Nutrients in 2017 found that vegetarians consumed only slightly more eggs than their meat-eating counterparts in the United Kingdom.

 Consumer concern for human health and the welfare of laying hens has led to the rise of so-called “designer eggs.”
 These eggs are packaged in plastic or cardboard, and sport terms such as “cage free,” “free range,” “organic” and “fortified.”

 Because they tend to cost more to produce, these eggs are usually more expensive than their traditional counterparts.
-Interestingly, demand for some of these eggs, specifically cage-free eggs, has actually increased; as the average cost of eggs has gone up, they are closer to being at price parity.
+Interestingly, demand for some of these eggs, specifically cage-free eggs, has actually increased; as the average cost of eggs has gone up, these “designer” eggs are closer to being at price parity.

 What Are Supermarkets and Companies Doing About the Egg Situation?